 If you have not written your registration exam, you may consider applying to the Temporary Class.
 You will need an offer of employment in order to apply for this class.

 If you are still in a nursing program and want to help ...

 The Ministry of Health is looking for experienced health care providers — including learners who have begun, but not yet completed professional training, who can help prevent and control the spread of COVID-19.
-Visit the Ministry of Health's Health workforce matching portal for more information.
+Visit Ontario's matching portal for more information.

 For answers to frequently asked questions about COVID-19, such as what the risks and symptoms are, how it spreads, and how you can protect yourself, read the Government of Canada’s FAQ page.

 You can also find information about how to protect yourself from the virus, what to do if you’re sick and how to recognize possible symptoms on the Ministry of Health’s dedicated COVID-19 web page.

 To help with the COVID-19 vaccination efforts, members of the public can register and apply through the Ontario Matching Portal.
 Visit CNO’s COVID-19 Vaccine information for more on the vaccine rollout.